Lit for Life

-Author signing at Lit for Life 2015.
+Jonathan Gil Harris signing at Lit for Life 2015.

 Lit for Life is an annual literary festival organised by the English daily The Hindu in Chennai, India.
 The festival was inaugurated in 2010, where it was part of the celebration of the 20th anniversary of The Hindus Literary Review.

 In 2011 the Lit for Life became an independent one-day event.
 It has over the years developed into a three-day festival of literature and thought, featuring notable authors and speakers from all over the world.
 In 2020, the festival, that always takes place in mid-January, will celebrate its 10th anniversary.
 Main initiator and organiser of the Lit for Life is Dr Nirmala Lakshman, Director of The Hindu Group of Publications, and Chairperson of the Board of The Hindu Tamil.

 Editions

 1st Edition (2010)

 The festival was inaugurated in 2010.

 2nd Edition (2011)

 The second edition was a one-day event held on 25 September 2011.